Citation for this page in APA citation style. Close

 Art Hobson is a professor emeritus of physics at the University of Arkansas.

-Hobson has written a remarkable book that tries to clarify the many disagreements about the interpretation of quantum mechanics among physicists, as well as between philosophers of science and pseudoscientists who have written financially very successful books that exploit the apparent mysteries in quantum mechanics.
+In 2017 Hobson published Tales of the Quantum, a remarkable book that tries to clarify the many disagreements about the interpretation of quantum mechanics among physicists, as well as between philosophers of science and "pseudoscientists" who have written financially very successful books that exploit the apparent mysteries in quantum mechanics.

 The book has several excellent illustrations to explain the puzzling experimental observations.
-Hobson covers the full range of important quantum processes with this highly readable account.
+Hobson covers the full range of important quantum processes with this highly readable and non-mathematical account.

 Hobson reflects on Einstein's concern in the 1935 Einstein-Podolsky-Rosen paradox that physics should describe an objective local reality, rather than the "nonlocality" found in the experimental confirmation in recent decades of what Einstein called "spooky action at a distance."
 Entangled particles apparently show faster-than-light influences between one experiment and a second experiment in a distant "spacelike" separation.
 Einstein's 1905 special relativity showed that no "causal" effects can connect events outside one another's light cones.